joshhighet/multisocks/README.md

 creates an infinite number of backend tor circuits, leveraging haproxy to round-robin requests

-multisocks will expose a SOCKS5 proxy on `:8080` and a statistics report on haproxy at `:1337`
+multisocks will expose a SOCKS5 proxy on `:8080` and a statistics report on `:1337`

 ```mermaid
 flowchart TB